Malik Joyeux: Death

 On Friday, December 2, 2005, Joyeux took off deep on an eight-foot wave at Oahu's Pipeline in Hawaii.
-It has been stated by witnesses that as Joyeux dropped into the wave the nose of his board sank into the face of the wave slowing his forward momentum but he quickly recovered, however the damage had been done.
+It has been stated by witnesses that as Joyeux dropped into the wave, the nose of his board sank into the face of the wave, slowing his forward momentum.
+He quickly recovered, but the damage had been done.
 He tried to maneuver, but due to the loss of critical speed on this highly technical wave, he was struck by the lip of the wave and forced underwater.
 The force of the wave broke his board.
 Aamion Goodwin, who caught the next wave, commented that the leash of his board was completely intact, ripped off by the force of the wave.
 With his board no longer attached to his body, he was impossible to locate visually.
-Water photographers and other surfers searched for Joyeux, however difficulties and conditions hindered the search.
+Water photographers and other surfers searched for Joyeux, but difficulties and conditions hindered the search.
 He was found 15 minutes later at Pupukea beach break, off to the right of the peak at Pipeline, by surfer Myles Padaca.
 Padaca reached him and brought him to the beach with the help of several other surfers.
-Lifeguards and paramedics attempted to resuscitate him but failed to do so.
+Lifeguards and paramedics attempted to resuscitate him but were unable to do so.
 An autopsy report revealed that he had likely hit his head on his surfboard, instantly rendering him unconscious.